Search Railroad Sites For:

 Each of the boards have at least one picture on them.

-The pictures were all very interesting.
-After an interesting look at the museum, I went outside to wait to board the Potomac Eagle Scenic Railroad Train this morning.
+After an interesting look at the museum, I went outside and waited to board the Potomac Eagle Scenic Railroad train this July 15th morning.
 The train was loaded by groups at 11:00 AM.
 First, an Amish group from Altoona, second another group from Altoona and lastly general boarding.
 I settled into the 4999 coach and waited for the trip to start.

 Passengers ready for our great train trip today.